-- Assure that notices of all meetings are prepared and mailed to all representatives advising of meeting dates and locations at least one week prior to the meeting. - 2.
+- Assure that notices of all meetings are prepared and mailed to all representatives advising of meeting dates and locations at least one week prior to the meeting - 2.
 Preside at all meetings of the Capitol Region Purchasing Council. - 3.
-With the concurrence of the Purchasing Staff, have the authority to add to or delete items from the list of cooperative solicitations. - 4.
-Call a meeting of the Purchasing Council at any time if it appears that there are urgent matters requiring action. - 6.
+With the concurrence of the Purchasing Staff, have the authority to add to or delete items from the list of cooperative bids. - Call a meeting of the Purchasing Council at any time if it appears that there are urgent matters requiring action. - 5.
 One month in advance of a meeting at which officers are to be elected, appoint three members to act as a nominating committee to present at the meeting the names of a Chairman, Vice-Chairman and three names for the Executive Committee.

-X RESPONSIBILITIES OF THE EXECUTIVE COMMITTEE
+X. RESPONSIBILITIES OF THE EXECUTIVE COMMITTEE

 - 1. To advise the Purchasing Staff in the development or revision of specifications. - 2.
-To review any proposed action by the Purchasing Staff to disqualify a solicitation.
+To review any proposed action by the Purchasing Staff to disqualify a bid. - 3.
+In general, to act on behalf of the Purchasing Council in situations where there is insufficient time to call a meeting of the Purchasing Council.
+Any actions taken in this regard must be followed by prompt notification of the Membership. - 4.
+Review any proposed amendments to the Rules of Procedure.